The Vape Mall Blog

 To recap, if your e-juice is thicker, the culprit is the higher amount of VG in it.
 Pay attention to the ratios when you’re purchasing your e-juice.
 It will make a difference.

 Since the discovery of vaping, in the year 1963, and its reinvention in the year 2007, there seems to always be something new in the industry.
-Looking closely, you will realize that the vapingdevices we had last years are different from the one we have today, in one way or the other.
-Manufacturers of vaping devices and accessories don't [...]
+Looking closely, you will realize that without technology, vaping would not be what it is today.
+Vaping devices we had last years are different from the one we have today, in one [...]

 As we all know, an e-cigarette has a tank for the e-liquid as well as an atomizer to heat up the e-liquid and produce vapor.
 Dripping is a technique wherein a vaper directly applies a small amount of e-liquid to the atomizer rather than filling the tank on the e-cigarette.
 This serves several functions - it becomes easier to [...]